What to Pack for Your Virgin Islands Vacation (and What to Leave at Home!)

 Water shoes

-If you plan on joining us for a tour that includes kayaking, hiking, and/or snorkeling like our most popular Cas Cay tour, water shoes aren’t necessary but are always a huge advantage.
+If you plan on joining us for a tour that includes kayaking, hiking, and/or snorkeling like our sunset kayak tour in St. Thomas, water shoes aren’t necessary but are always a huge advantage.
 Water shoes give you traction when navigating a rocky coastline, and dry quickly when you go from walking through the shallows to climbing a gravely trail.
 If you don’t have water shoes, sandals with straps are a good alternative.
 While you can participate in flip flops, they tend to be slippery and we’ve seen many a flip flop bust its strap on a hike, making for an uncomfortable trek home for its wearer.

 Waterproof phone case

 These days, our phones go with us everywhere because they’re also our cameras.
 And the scenery here is so gorgeous, you’ll likely leave with hundreds of photos to document every stunning sunrise, view from the bow of a boat, and sunset cocktail.
 Everything in the islands is all about the water, and you’ll be on or around it constantly.
 Having a waterproof case for your phone will protect it from tragedy; all it takes is one stumble along the sand for it to end up in the sea.
-A water proof case is also useful for when you want to bring your phone for pictures while out boating, kayaking, and paddle boarding.
+This is especially true if you book a boat charter in St. Thomas since you’ll want your phone protected for photos during snorkeling stops and beach hopping.
+A water proof case is also useful for when you want to bring your phone for pictures while out kayaking and paddle boarding.

 A couple of men standing on top of a rocky beach.